r-dube/solarwinds/docs/_posts/2021-01-01-solarwinds-intro.md

 1. notes/
    * This directory contains lab notes compiled during the analysis.
 These notes are used as raw material for blog posts.
 1. LICENSE
-   * This is the license under which all the work in the Solarwinds project is made available.
+   * This is the license under which all the work in the SolarWinds project is made available.
 1. README.md
    * This is the top-level markdown file that describes the project.
 Since all documentation is being maintained as blog posts, the file points to the blog.